 Green Day: aka, hands down one of the best punk bands ever.
 These guys have inspired countless bands and are still rocking it hard 30 years later, refusing to let personal setbacks stop them from performing.
-The members are all in their forties and have kids my age (I’m 19, for reference.
-Also, feeling weird yet knowing that kid fact?), yet Green Day is as huge a name today as it was in the 90s.
-(Y’all should probably expect me to do a blog post on Green Day like the Nirvana one.)
-Yes, their sound changed over the years, but this album throws it right back to Green Day’s roots and is possibly one of my favorite Green Day albums.
+The members are all in their forties and have kids my age (I’m 19, for reference), yet Green Day is as huge a name today as it was in the 90s.
+While their sound changed over the years, this album throws it right back to Green Day’s roots and is possibly one of my favorite Green Day albums.

-Revolution Radio is Green Day’s 12th studio album, released in October this year.
-Its sound is quite different from the last three albums (¡Uno!, ¡Dos!, and ¡Tre!, released in 2012), instead mixing the new and old sounds of Green Day, particularly that of Dookie and American Idiot.
+Revolution Radio is Green Day’s 12th studio album, released in October 2016.
+Its sound is slightly different from the triple-album, ¡Uno!, ¡Dos!, and ¡Tre!
+(2012); this album mixes the new and old sounds of Green Day, particularly that their 90s albums and American Idiot (2004).
 The lyrics, written primarily by frontman Billie Joe Armstrong, are “colored by his struggles with addiction and fears about our Trump-y future” (Rolling Stone Oct 2016).
-The main themes in this album are political and a “call to action.”
-The band comprises of Armstrong, Mike Dirnt, and Tre Cool.
+Revolution Radio tackles several political themes and acts as a “call to action.”

 ALSO: All lyric artwork (except those for “Troubled Times”) were self-created using the FontCandy app.